Keeping up with Internet news sources

-What’s your favorite website where you go to catch up with what’s happening in the world?
+What’s your favorite website where you go to catch up with what’s happening worldwide?
 Maybe you’ve got more than one.
-Maybe like me, you have several.
-What if you could gather all the news from all those locations and have it fed into one list of articles that you can read in one place?
+Maybe, like me, you have several.
+What if you could gather all the news from all those locations and have it fed into one list of articles you can read in one place?

 Top Theto